phusion/phusion-server-tools/README.md

 ## Backup

-### backup-mysql - Rotating MySQL dumps
+### backup-mysql - Rotated, compressed, encrypted MySQL dumps

 A script which backs up all MySQL databases to `/var/backups/mysql`.
 At most 10 backups are kept.
-All backups are compressed with gzip.
+All backups are compressed with gzip and can optionally be encrypted.
 The backup directory is denied all world access.

 It uses `mysql` to obtain a list of databases and `mysqldump` to dump the database contents.
 If you want to run this script unattended you should therefore set the right login information in `~/.my.cnf`, sections `[mysql]` and `[mysqldump]`.

+Encryption can be configured through the 'encrypt' option in config.yml.

-Make it run daily at 0:00 AM in cron:
+Make it run daily at 12:00 AM and 0:00 AM in cron:

-    0 0 * * * /tools/silence-unless-failed /tools/backup-mysql
+    0 0,12 * * * /tools/silence-unless-failed /tools/backup-mysql

 ## Monitoring and alerting